dux/tic-tac-toe/README.md

-# shore.com - tic-tac-toe demo
+# Tic tac toe demo

 ## client side of the demo